Weekly insulin injection as effective as daily injections in type 1 and type 2 diabetes, research suggests

 A once-weekly injection of insulin is as effective as daily injections for blood sugar management in both type 1 and type 2 diabetes mellitus (T1DM/T2DM), studies have suggested.

-In a phase 3, non-inferior study, published in The Lancet on 10 September 2024, 692 adults with T1DM were randomly assigned to receive either once-weekly insulin efsitora (n=343) or once-daily insulin degludec (n=349), both in combination with insulin lispro.
+In a phase III, non-inferior study, published in The Lancet on 10 September 2024, 692 adults with T1DM were randomly assigned to receive either once-weekly insulin efsitora (n=343) or once-daily insulin degludec (n=349), both in combination with insulin lispro.

-The study aimed to assess the efficacy and safety of efsitora compared with degludec by measuring the change in glycated haemoglobin (HbA1c) and incidence of severe hypoglycaemia during the 52-week study period.
+The study was aimed to assess the efficacy and safety of efsitora compared with degludec by measuring the change in glycated haemoglobin (HbA1c) and incidence of severe hypoglycaemia during the 52-week study period.

 At week 26, researchers found that mean HbA1c decreased from 7.88% (62.66 mmol/mol) at baseline to 7.41% (57.5 mmol/mol) with efsitora, compared with 7.94% (63.3 mmol/mol) at baseline to 7.36% (56.9 mmol/mol) with degludec — a mean change of -0.51% with efsitora and -0.56% with degludec — confirming a non-inferiority margin of 0.4% for efsitora compared with degludec.